ldeluigi/markdown-docs/README.md

   _You can write Markdown tables to be rendered appropriately_
 - **PlantUML**
   _You can put PlantUML syntax as speficied in this [readme](https://github.com/mikitex70/plantuml-markdown/blob/master/README.md)_

-### Entrypoint: `index.md`
-The `index.md` file is considered as the entrypoint of the documentation. if it isn't provided the script will generate a very basic one, to be served as a land page when converted to `index.html`.

-### Contents: `contents.md`
-The `contents.md` file is considered as the place to put the global table of contents, a TOC that displays which files are available in the documentation folder and works as a navigation menu for them.
-If not provided the script will generate one with every file encountered during conversion.

-### Custom CSS
-You can provide any number of custom CSS files to be included inside every HTML page.
-The only requirement is that you put CSS files inside a `css` folder at the root level.
-#### `css/style.css`
-`style.css` file overrides the default CSS.
-Provide it only if you know what you are doing.
-If not provided, the script will generate one based on a template.
-Currently, the CSS supports both light and dark mode based on the system preferences.

-### Custom JS
-You can provide any number of custom JS files to be included inside every HTML page.
-The only requirement is that you put JS files inside a `js` folder at the root level.
-#### `js/script.js`
-`script.js` file overrides the fefault JS.
-Provide it only when you know what you are doing.
-If not provided, the script will generate one based on a template.
-Currently, the JS supports collapsible table of contents.